haard04/RideSecure/README.md

-# Triple-Rider Detection
+# RideSecure

 ## Project Overview

-Triple-Rider Detection is a computer vision project that detects motorcycles with more than two riders and checks for helmet compliance.
+RideSecure is a computer vision project that detects motorcycles with more than two riders and checks for helmet compliance.
 Additionally, it identifies if the motorcycle is being used on a mobile device.
 This project utilizes YOLOv8, trained on a custom dataset of over 6,000 images, to achieve high-performance detection.

 ## Table of Contents